pkivolowitz/nh/README.md

 "real-world" ethos.
 The idea of keeping a notebook is a reasonable one.
 Marking stairs, walls and corridors would make sense to add to your notebook as you explore the caves.

+## Running

+You cannot run *into* a room.
+Even if you are standing in a corridor which is leading into a room, you will have to walk into the room before you can run in the room.

+Once you're in a hallway, you can run in the hallway but you will stop prior to transitioning into a room.